Signal-K/manuscript/00 Projects/Star Sailors V1/02 Components/Big ideas.md

 1. Create a visual tilemap based on the user's structures and setup on their planet

-Now that we've got the [[Structure Modals]] [[Structures]] design set up, I do want to mention that eventually I want it to look more in-line with a traditional dashboard/control panel as opposed to the current vertical column with buttons interface, but we're a ways away from that at the moment
+Now that we've got the [[Structure Modals]] [[00 Archive/Test/Structures]] design set up, I do want to mention that eventually I want it to look more in-line with a traditional dashboard/control panel as opposed to the current vertical column with buttons interface, but we're a ways away from that at the moment

 https://signalk.atlassian.net/jira/software/projects/SGV2/boards/8?selectedIssue=SGV2-53